 If a tumor is clearly seen, the doctor will attempt to remove it all.
 The doctor may also remove very small samples of other areas of the bladder that may look abnormal.
 These samples will also be checked for grade and stage.
 You may be left with a Foley catheter in your bladder after this procedure to allow your bladder to heal.

-You may need to have your tumor resectioned more than once.
+You may need to have a TURBT more than once to remove all potential tumor.
 During your follow-up examinations your doctor will check to make sure all the cancer is removed.

 What to expect from Intravesical Therapy